Crispy Brussel Sprout Quinoa Salad

-Chances are you fit into one of two camps.
+When it comes to this Quinoa Lentil Salad Recipe, chances are you fit into one of two camps.

-Camp A, where quinoa and lentils are two “health foods” you should probably eat more of, but often (intentionally) forget.
+Camp A: Where quinoa and lentils are two “health foods” you should probably eat more of, but often (intentionally) forget.

 And the lentils?
 They add a nice dose of contrast and protein, so they can stay.

 You are going to love this… I promise.

 Lentil salad is one of my favorite side dishes because it’s hearty and oh so tasty, with tons of textural appeal.

 In this Quinoa Lentil Salad, you can start two separate components at once, to save time.
 I cooked the quinoa and lentils in the same pot with a touch of curry.
 Not enough curry to overwhelm the dish, mind you, just enough to add a little exotic intrigue.